Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Conclusions

 It turned out that our choice of maximal, perturbatively allowed Yukawa couplings, cf.\ Eq.~\eqref{eq:perturbConstraint}, demands the triplet to decay dominantly into leptons.
 This assumption in combination with the applied flavor criterion, cf.\ Eq.~\eqref{eq:newFlavorCond}, renders flavor effects to be of minor significance for leptogenesis.
-In the following numerical investigation, the differences between our fully flavored treatment and a single-flavor approximation have been discussed and the impact of several ($\rm 2\rightarrow 2 $) washout processes is shown for a specific set of parameters, see Figs.~\ref{fig:AsymEvol} and Tab.~\ref{tab:WashoutComp}.
-In addition, the influence of some parameters is discussed in more detail, while the robustness our results under varying experimental quantities has been checked, cf.\ Tab.~\ref{fig:CPPhases}.
+In the following numerical investigation, the differences between our fully flavored treatment and a single-flavor approximation have been discussed and the impact of several ($\rm 2\rightarrow 2 $) washout processes is shown for a specific set of parameters, see Fig.~\ref{fig:AsymEvol} and Tab.~\ref{tab:WashoutComp}.
+In addition, the influence of some parameters is discussed in more detail, while the robustness our results under varying experimental quantities has been checked, cf.\ Fig.~\ref{fig:CPPhases}.
 Finally, we use the observed value of the baryon-to-photon ratio as an experimental constraint to establish further relations among the remaining model parameters.
 In such way, we are able to link low-energy observables like the effective neutrino mass $m_{ee}$ to high-energy quantities such as the triplet mass $M_{\Delta}$, see Fig.~\ref{fig:BAUconstTripletMass}.
 Complementary to this, relations among low-energy parameters can be deduced by assuming successful leptogenesis at a certain scale, cf.\ Fig.~\ref{fig:BAUconstLowM}.
 Here, the full predictive power of our model becomes noticeable: Based on our assumptions, it is possible to shrink the generic parameter space of type-I and type-II seesaw models, and together with consistency bounds like perturbativity and the observed baryon-to-photon ratio $\eta_B$, the remaining parameter space collapses down to a handful of parameters ($m_{\rm sm}$, the mass ordering, $\delta$, $\sigma$, $\tau$, $M_{\Delta}$).
 Knowledge of the four low-energy parameters would then allow us to infer (at least) bounds on the triplet mass $M_{\Delta}$ that lead to successful leptogenesis.
 This is a remarkable result for a minimal scenario that manages to successfully explain neutrino oscillations as well as the baryon asymmetry of the Universe based on only a handful of parameters most of which will likely be measured or constrained further by experiments in the near future.
-Of course, this minimal scenario relies on some strong assumptions and further studies have to show how to preserve this strong connection between high-energy and low-energy parameters when these assumptions are relaxed.
-For example, open question are how to guarantee the model's predictive power if a smaller lepton-triplet coupling was used, or type-I and type-II seesaw scales are of the same order.
-The first one will come along with an increasing impact of flavor effects since flavor transition bounds, cf.\ Eq.~\eqref{eq:newFlavorCond}, get weaker when the triplet does not only decay into leptons.
-Here, a detailed treatment of flavoured inverse triplet decays would be in order.
-The second aspect would rely on a more general treatment taking into account all heavy particles involved, which includes further decay processes that contribute to the baryon asymmetry.
-Further, the renormalization group running of all relevant quantities is crucial for a detailed comparison with experimental measurements as well as more precise statements at highest energy.
-When low-energy quantities are pinned further down by next-generation experiments, one will, within this framework, be able to establish further connections between low-energy observables and high-energy parameters, i.e.\ the triplet mass $M_{\Delta}$, rendering leptogenesis a predictive tool for additional low-energy parameters such as the remaining CP phases.